Tax Issues for US Expats

 If you are an American who owns a Foreign Corporation, you likely have an IRS requirement to file Form 5471 for your company.
 But why?
 Because Congress wants to make sure that all worldwide income produced by Americans is taxed and corporations have ways of obscuring that income.
 The Form 5471 and the GILTI tax schedules that accompany it help determine if you are taxed extra or not.
 The 5471, GILTI and multiple schedules accompany your 1040 when you file.

-Who really needs to file it?
+Who needs to file it?

 Owners of Controlled Foreign Corporations (CFC) This is a somewhat easy test.
 If you own 50.1% or more of your foreign corporation then it is a CFC, requiring you to file form 5471.
 This is the most frequent status and family co-owners might also help you cross the 50% threshold as well.